epsilon537/boxlambda/docs/components_ibex.md

 **Caveat**: `irq_mode` is just a 1-bit signal.
 It can't track nested interrupts.
 This limitation is acceptable for BoxLambda.

-To benefit from the interrupt shadow register optimization, ISRs should be declared with the `naked` attribute.
-See [the naked attribute](sw_comp_irqs.md#the-naked-attribute) section for details.
+To benefit from the interrupt shadow register optimization, ISRs written in C should be declared with the `naked` attribute.
+See [the naked attribute](test_c_comp_irqs.md#the-naked-attribute) section for details.

 ### Core2WB